 University employees, including PhD candidates, pay a part of their taxes to cover the cost of health insurance (just like every other employee in Norway).
 Additionally, every visit to the doctor or the hospital requires the payment of a small fee, typically around NOK 200, up to a maximum amount (or cap) of just under NOK 2000 per year.
 The cost of necessary medicines is also included in the capped amount.

-If your health expenses exceed the annual capped amount, you will be automatically be sent a "Frikort" or free card, which means that all necessary additional health-related expenses will be completely covered by the health system.
-There's more information available about the system as a whole from the NAV.
+If your health expenses exceed the annual capped amount, you will be registred as a holder of a "frikort".
+This means that all necessary additional health-related expenses will be completely covered by the health system for the rest of that year.

 Dentists and Pharmacies/Chemists

 Norway’s dental health system is a little different than its health care system.
 Children and young adults to the age of 18, have free "normal" dental care (Orthodontic treatment is not free).
 Read more about it at helsenorge.no

 Adults typically pay for their own dental care, and are usually treated at a private practitioner’s office.
 In some cases at a at public dental clinic.